Bella Hadid, Yolanda Hadid Approve Of Anwar’s ‘Young Love’ With Nicola Peltz

 Peltz can be expected to be seen in the upcoming drama When The Street Lights Go On.

-[Featured Image by Dimitrios Kambouris/Staff/Getty Images]
+[Featured Image by Dimitrios Kambouris / Staff / Getty Images]